 Completion of Gateway 2 is required prior to enrollment in student teaching.
 The State Content Test in Language Arts, required in Gateway 2, must be completed and passed before you can enroll in English 297.

-You are required to complete a certain number of clinical observation hours for English 296 and 297.
+Incomplete clinical hours associated with English Education courses will result in a course grade of F and halted continuance.
 You must attend these clinical hours at the assigned location.
-Not all of the locations are in Bloomington-Normal, so you will need to arrange transportation .
-Failure to complete your clinical hours will halt continuance in the program.
+Not all of the locations are in Bloomington-Normal, so you will need to arrange transportation.
 For clinical experiences associated with English 296 and 297, leave open a 3-4 hour block of time at least two days per week for your clinical observations.

 If you have already been confirmed for student teaching, you may complete the clinicals for ENG 297 at that school.